 First and foremost, the golden rule of getting on your bike is to have fun!
 Whizzing along, exploring new places with the wind in your hair, the bicycle is a really great chance to escape and boost benefits for your mental and physical health.
 Whatever you choose to tackle on two wheels, make having fun the central part of it.

 When planning your ride, why not add a feature or point of interest to add in some adventure or keep your ride exciting.
-You will be amazed what you might find in your local area and using OS Maps you can discover a feature to build a route around.
+You will be amazed what you might find in your local area and using OS Maps you can discover a feature or area to build a route around.

 Firstly, consider what terrain you want to tackle.
-Is that road, off road or a mix of the two.
+Is that road, off road or a mix of the two?
 Then have a think about the format of your ride.
 You could try an out and back route, keeping it simple and easy.
 Or build a circular route where you can loop together some points of interest.
 As you get more confident you can add on additional loops to your ride and build your knowledge of the area and your distance.

 Before you head out make sure that you gather some simple bits together to make sure you can overcome any challenges you might face out on the road or trail.
 Depending on how long you’re hoping to be out for consider taking some refreshments to keep your fuelled.
 Take some fluids with you (why not pick up an OS bottle from our shop) plus some mid-ride snacks!
 A banana, flapjack, malt loaf or a handful of jelly babies are all great to keep your legs spinning.
+If your riding in cooler weather, make sure you are dresses for the occasion.
+Our handy guide on Winter Riding will help you get prepared.

 It’s also important to be able to keep your bike running as well as yourself.
 Carry a spare inner tube and pump, and a multi-tool so you can avert any mechanical mishaps.